pace-neutrons/pace-developers/euphonic/design/06_brille_integration.md

 ### General Note on Syntax

-There are two options for the syntax, one is to  try to keep the commands as specific as possible so each command has fewer arguments and its clearer what they do.
+There are two options for the syntax, one is to  try to keep the commands as specific as possible so each command has fewer arguments and it is clearer what they do.
 This has the benefit of reducing the chance of name clashes, making arguments easier to manage and easier for the user to input.
 However, this will generally lead to the user having to write more code as they will need one line